-Permanent addresses through Persistente Identifier (URN, DOI)
+Permanent addresses through Persistent Identifier (URN, DOI)

 The use of a persistent identifier enables the stable, globally unique and location-independent referencing of electronic documents and thus offers citation security even if the Internet address changes.
 Therefore, persistent identifiers are suitable for permanently secured citation in scientific works.

-Which identifiers does the Repository miami use?
+Which identifiers does the repository miami use?

 All objects stored on the publication server miami are assigned a so-called URN (Uniform Resource Name).
 In addition, each document receives a DOI (Digital Object Identifier).

 How should a digital document be cited?